run-ai/docs/docs/Administrator/Researcher-Setup/Limit-a-Workload-to-a-Specific-Node-Group.md

 To assign specific node groups to a project see [working with projects](../Admin-User-Interface-Setup/Working-with-Projects.md).

-When the CLI flag is used in conjunction with Project-based affinity, the flag is used to refine the list of allowable node groups set in the project
+When the CLI flag is used in conjunction with Project-based affinity, the flag is used to refine the list of allowable node groups set in the project.